fagirtmi/ITCS_4111_Final_Project/README.md

 **Description:** This repository contains the codebase and instructions on how to run BOT_49 locally on your machine.
 If you have any questions please reach out to Fatih or Jacqueline

-## Hosted ChatBot:
+## Project Structure:

-The chatbot is hosted using Heroku and can be visted from this link <https://chatbot-49.herokuapp.com/>

-## Running it Locally:

-**Project Structure:**

-**Virtual:**
-Folder contains the packages and libraries needed to run the chatbot.
+**Virtual:** Folder contains the packages and libraries needed to run the chatbot.

-**Templates:**
-Folder contains the html for the bot
+**Templates:** Folder contains the html for the bot

-**Intents:**
-Folder contains the python classes used to interact with Google's API and DialogFlow
+**Intents:** Folder contains the python classes used to interact with Google's API and DialogFlow

 `directions_intent:` responsible for getting the directions from Google's Map API